FAQs

 Our initial analysis suggests that East Coast Hydrogen will invest almost £1 billion in the re-purposing and development of new hydrogen infrastructure, supporting 1000 jobs, and enabling over 5GW of hydrogen production to be transported across the region.
 That means that East Coast Hydrogen could deliver 25% of the target investment, 10% of the target jobs and 50% of the 10GW target.
 Our plans for East Coast Hydrogen relate to hydrogen infrastructure, but once the resulting activity, including hydrogen production, is taken into account, the total investment and jobs created will be even greater.

-Our project focusses on infrastructure to support the transportation of hydrogen from producers to users.
+Our project focuses on infrastructure to support the transportation of hydrogen from producers to users.
 We are agnostic to the type of hydrogen and aim for East Coast Hydrogen to play an important role to support the effective scaling of hydrogen production.

 Our consortium partners for East Coast Hydrogen include a range of stakeholders across the value chain including hydrogen producers, hydrogen users and transport and storage providers.

 Many large industrial users require natural gas for industrial processes and cannot decarbonise without an alternative to gas.
-We will support the transportation of hydrogen to these large users, who are clustered around the east coast and east midlands.
+We will support the transportation of hydrogen to these large users, who are clustered around the East coast and East Midlands.
 East Coast Hydrogen can also support connection to local infrastructure if there is a positive decision about the use of hydrogen for home heating, which the government is expected to make in 2026.